hbahadirsahin/nlp-experiments-in-pytorch/config/README.md

 - `learner`: String parameter to choose which learning algorithm to use.
 It can be "text_cnn", "gru", "lstm", "char_cnn", "vdcnn", "conv_deconv_cnn", "transformer_google" and "lstmcrf" (Last Update: 31-01-2019)
 - `task`: String parameter to choose which task the learner will be trained on.
 It can be "classification" or "ner".
 - `optimizer`: String parameter to choose which optimizer to use.
-It can be "Adam", "SGD", "OpenAIAdam", "Noam", and "Padam".
+It can be "Adam", "SGD", "OpenAIAdam", "Noam", "Padam" and "adabound".
 - `learning_rate`: Self-explanatory.
 Takes float value.
+- `final_learning_rate`: This float-valued parameter is used in Adabound optimizer which is the learning rate for SGD inside Adabound method.
 - `scheduler_type`: String parameter to choose a scheduler for OpenAIAdam optimizer (it has no usage for others).
 It can be "cos", "constant" or "linear".
 - `amsgrad`: Boolean parameter to choose whether to use amsgrad or not in Padam optimizer.
+- `amsbound`: Boolean parameter to choose whether to use amsbound or not in Adabound optimizer.
 - `partial_adam`: Float parameter to define the "partial" parameter in Padam.
 It can take values between (0, 0.5]
 - `weight_decay`: Float parameter for L2 normalization term. *Note that for my test cases, any value bigger than 0, literally fucked my performance.*